oliviertassinari/react-swipeable-views/README.md

 ## Packages stucture

-The project is split into mutliple packages.
+The project is split into multiple packages.
 This is really useful for code sharing and isolation.
 We are using [Lerna](https://github.com/lerna/lerna) to do so.
 The project has the following packages: